SeaGL/organization/meetings/2025/20251117and24-retrospective.md

 #### Partnerships
 ##### Feedback
 - we should partner with All Things Open much earlier next year for promotion
-- maybe an option for Non-exhibitors sponsor table to have stickers, QR codes, and/or presentation board
+- Maybe an option for Non-exhibitors sponsor table to have stickers, QR codes, and/or presentation board.
+Probably too much work or defeats the purpose of non-exhibiting.
 - Why are the limited-availability sponsorship opportunities strictly add-ons to existing sponsorship levels?
 If a potential sponsor felt strongly about providing childcare (semi-arbitrary example), but their budget could not support Bronze + childcare (as it is a fairly expensive add-on), would we want to decline their sponsorship or guide them to an option that doesn't align as strongly with their intended goals?
 That feels odd.
 - When accepting packages for sponsors/partners, ask what should be done (if anything) with leftover items.
+- Sponsors...
+I'm worried about that.
+Sounds like there were some major funding dropouts this year?
+I'm happy to help more with sponsorship reach-outs in the future.
+I don't have direct contact with potential sponsors, but I do have secondary connections and I'm happy to followup with any warm leads.

 ##### Discussion
+- need to be ready with prospectus by february latest

 ##### Outstanding 2025 TODOs
 - [ ] send partner thank yous
+- [ ] "please shut up and take my money" - AJ with $dayjob hat on

 ##### TODOs for 2026
 - [ ] partner with All Things Open much earlier next year for cross-promotion